 - Pour over the rest of the cheese sauce evenly on the casserole, if it seems a little bit soupy, no

-- Put your bread crumb topping evenly over the casserole
+worries, that's needed for baking!- Put your bread crumb topping evenly over the casserole

 - Bake in a 375 degree oven for 35-40 minutes, until golden, crisp and bubbly.